mybits/ubxd_web_refresh/source/blog/2016-07-22-brighton-ruby-conference-2016.html.markdown

 Sara stipulated that we could draw many more people into software development if as an industry we could come to a similar code of conduct, making collaboration and relationships easier, and improving the environment of customers and developers alike.

 In addition to the above, she also explored what elements of typical software environments she was also intereseted in applying to journalism.
 Pairing on reports is a great way to mitigate bias, or more simply to just catch spelling mistakes early.
-Crowdsourcing journalism could mean
+Crowdsourcing journalism could mean letting more people give input into documents (like Wikipeidia), which could decrease bias and increase reliability, or open the industry up to more collaboration between journalists (e.g. Stack Overflow).

+Sara concluded confident that as we reduce the bias we introduce to our products, and recognise our software's influence on the world, we'll be in a position to make even better products.

 ## Hubs and Spokes and Stock§ets / [Patrick McKenzie](https://twitter.com/patio11)
 - Starfighter